 We want you to see as much as you can in New Zealand and there is always more than one way of getting to see places.
 Our office has many trips available throughout the holidays ranging in price from \$220 for a weekend trip to Golden Bay to \$3000 for a full South or North Island trip for 15 days.

-If you want to have a look on their websites, these are the tour operators that we support:
+If you want to have a look on their websites, these are the tour operators that we support, some of which may not be operating at present: